Medical contribution by Paul Shin, M.D., one of Shady Grove Fertility’s Board Certified Urologist.

-Fertility issues are often be viewed as the woman’s responsibility; however, only 40 percent of infertility is due to female factor.
-The cause of infertility break down is 40 percent female factor, 40 percent male factor, 10 percent a combination of male and female factor, and 10 percent unknown.
-A primary reason behind male infertility is due to poor sperm quantity and quality, which can be negatively affected by extreme temperatures, smoking, drug use, and poor diet.
+Fertility issues are often assumed to be the female partner’s responsibility; however, only 40 percent of infertility is due to female factor.
+A more accurate break down is 40 percent female factor, 40 percent male factor, 10 percent combined, and 10 percent unknown.
+Sperm quantity and quality can be negatively affected by many different environmental and lifestyle factors.
 In a recent Romper article, the power of seminal fluid was discussed, as well as the question: can sperm go bad?

 Causes of Decreased Male Fertility

-Millions of sperm are produced by men every day and it takes sperm around 74 days to fully mature.
-Sperm are living cells within the testicle, and are subject to the same conditions and insults the rest of the body is trying to manage.
+Sperm production and maturation is a dynamic, ongoing process for most men.
+Immature sperm originate from cells within the testis called germ cells and they go through a maturation process of approximately 2.5 months.
+As living cells within the testicle, they are subject to the same conditions and insults the rest of the body is trying to manage.
 Sperm health and reproductive potential are linked to good overall health, so the lifestyle choices that would benefit a man’s overall health dovetail nicely with good choices for his reproductive health as well.

 Does sperm go bad?